 Start your day off right and leave the driving to RTS.
 UF students, students' spouses, faculty, staff, their spouses and UF retirees enjoy unlimited access to all RTS services.
 No fee required.
 Just show the driver your valid Gator 1 ID card.
 Other UF departmental IDs are not accepted, only Gator 1 ID cards.

 LEARN MORE ABOUT RTS

-Learn helpful tips on how to ride the bus in Gainesville, go-rts.com/appsand-videos/
+Learn helpful tips on how to ride the bus in Gainesville, go-rts.com/appsand-videos/ customer service at 352-334-2600

 MORE INFORMATION